a3X3k/Invention_Management_System/README.md

 - An invention can get many awards.
 A database is maintained to store details about the different awards that exist world-wide in each category.
 - Awards can also receive nominations for which the jury’s verdict is final.
 - The list of jury members can also be maintained.
-- Design a database system for the inventors application to maintain all the data conveniently and efficiently.

 <br/>